Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/object-spawning.md

 You cannot despawn objects on just specific clients.
 If you want to hide an object on some clients but display it on others use [Object Visibility] (TODO LINK).

-To get more control about object the object lifecycle MLAPI has built in object pooling you can learn more about that [here](TODO LINK advanced-topics/object-pooling).
+To get more control about the object lifecycle, MLAPI has built in object pooling.
+See [Object Pooling](../advanced-topics/object-pooling.md) to learn more.

 ## Scene Objects